-The total hip replacement is performed in a highly sterile operating room with a special laminar airflow system, which helps reduce the chance of infection.
-The surgery is performed post administration of an epidural anesthesia.
-The incision measuring 4-10 inches for a total hip replacement surgery is made along the side of your hip.
-The incision will measure anywhere from 4 to 10 inches, depending upon your anatomy.
+The total hip replacement is performed in a highly sterile operating room with a special laminar airflow system, which helps reduce the chances of infection.
+The surgery is performed, post-administration of epidural anesthesia.
+The incision will measure anywhere from 4 to 10 inches, depending on your anatomy.

-The arthritic ball and socket are then exposed and the bone is prepared to receive the artificial hip joint, and then the prosthesis is inserted.
-During closure two drains may be inserted around the operated area to assist for blood evacuation.
+The arthritic ball and socket are then exposed, and the bone is prepared to receive the artificial hip joint, and then the prosthesis is inserted.
+During the closure, we may insert two drains around the operated area to assist with blood evacuation.
 Combinations of staples and/or sutures are used to close up.
-The entire operation will take from 1 to 2 hours; post which there is recovery and follow treatment given.
+The entire operation will take from 1 to 2 hours.

 Risks of having a prosthetic hip-

 There may be instances of loss of blood, formation of a clot in your leg, and some chances of infection.